gitluin/sara/README.md

 ### Design Limitations

-* No unmapping, just destroying.
-I don't like window decorations, so no minimizing, etc. possible.
 * No support for urgency coloring in the bar, because nothing I do is urgent.
 * No [ICCCM](https://web.archive.org/web/20190617214524/https://raw.githubusercontent.com/kfish/xsel/1a1c5edf0dc129055f7764c666da2dd468df6016/rant.txt) (found thanks to [dylan](https://github.com/dylanaraps/sowm)).
 This is mostly felt in the lack of the applysizehints behavior that dwm has (ex. cmatrix won't redraw using larger window bounds if you give it more space via togglefs, changemsize, etc.)
 * No EWMH support, because fullscreening manually isn't so bad (see config.h).